Pat Lindamood and Nanci Bell: From Phonemic Awareness to Comprehensional Imagery

 Using Feedback To Guide and Stimulate Learning:

 Pat Lindamood: I had not even imagined that we would find that kind of a change for her.
-But I think, as I've pondered on that since then, that the brain comes wired to respond to phonemes.
-That's why no matter what language you're born into, you become able to speak it.
-I think that because I was putting so much attention to phonemes, particularly at the sensory level, of how the mouth articulated them, whether the tongue worked or the lips worked, and whether it was the tip of the tongue or the back of the tongue, and so forth, so that we had just a very intense exploration of sounds and how they are formed and how they are sequenced in words, I think that then her brain was perhaps activated to come into what it wanted to do in the first place but had never quite been able to be stimulated enough.
+But I think, as I’ve pondered on that since then, that the brain comes wired to respond to phonemes.
+That’s why no matter what language you’re born into, you become able to speak it.
+I think that because I was putting so much attention to phonemes, particularly at the sensory level, of how the mouth articulated them, whether the tongue worked or the lips worked, and whether it was the tip of the tongue or the back of the tongue, and so forth, that we had just a very intense exploration of sounds and how they are formed and how they are sequenced in words.
+I think that then her brain was perhaps activated to come into what it wanted to do in the first place but had never quite been able to be stimulated enough.

 David Boulton: So, you provided an environment for her to coherently differentiate how she was processing language.